Right of Way Rules for Boating

 3. A Boat Engaged in Fishing

-When a boat has commercial fishing equipment deployed, that restricts their ability to maneuver.
-Therefore, they have the right of way.
+When a power fishing boat has commercial fishing equipment deployed, that restricts its ability to maneuver.
+Therefore, they have the right-of-way.

 4. A Vessel Under Sail or Not Under Power